SAN FRANCISCO WATERFRONT STORM DAMAGE REDUCTION STUDY, CALIFORNIA

 - The primary issue this study is investigating is flooding from large coastal storms, extreme high tide events, liquefaction failure of the San Francisco waterfront seawall from a major earthquake, and sea level rise.
 The importance of the study is to protect the San Francisco waterfront, including major transportation infrastructures and the City’s financial district, with an estimated $22 billion in public sector assets at risk.

 - Currently the scope, schedule, and budget for the study is undergoing an independent technical review from a non-governmental group to confirm or amend the current scope, schedule, and budget for the overall study.
 The expectation is that the study will cost around $21 million and will take 5-6 years to complete.
 The findings of this independent review will be available this summer.

 - This year, the study team will determine a future without project condition, begin to develop a focused array of alternatives, and will continue to evaluate, screen, and compare project alternatives.

 - Toward the end of FY21 a final array will be identified for which the team will conduct detail analysis to determine the tentatively selected plan.

 ISSUES AND OTHER INFORMATON

-The San Francisco District and the Non-Federal Sponsor believe that proceeding with the feasibility study under 3x3 involves many critical risks, and would likely have significant adverse outcomes including poor plan selection and a loss of public trust.
+- The San Francisco District and the Non-Federal Sponsor believe that proceeding with the feasibility study under 3x3 involves many critical risks and would likely have significant adverse outcomes including poor plan selection and a loss of public trust.
 The study must sufficiently consider flood risk, seismicity, the impact on utilities, commercial businesses, residents, tourism, and navigation – all across a highly variable and historic urban landscape.
-At the appropriate time, the San Francisco District will be submitting an exemption request to HQUSACE and ASA(CW).
+The San Francisco District has submitted an exemption request to HQUSACE and ASA(CW).